-Students with catalog year 2011 and later must apply to the Integrated Supply Management program at Western Michigan University.
-Students are encouraged to begin the application process as soon as possible and to complete the application process in a timely manner.
+Students are encouraged to begin the application process as soon as possible and in a timely manner.
 Students should be aware that the application process only runs during the fall and spring semesters, not during the summer.
-To be considered for the ISM program, students must be eligible for and complete an application to the Bachelor of Business Administration program or already be accepted into the Haworth College of Business.
+To be considered for the integrated supply management program, students must be eligible for and complete an application to the Bachelor of Business Administration program or already be accepted into the Haworth College of Business.

-- Meet with the ISM advisor to sign the application.
-Schedule this appointment at ismadvising.org.
+- Meet with the program advisor to sign the application.

-- Create a BroncoJobs account and post your resume.
+- Create a Handshake account and post your resume.

-- Your aptitude and motivation for pursuing the ISM degree.
+- Your aptitude and motivation for pursuing the integrated supply management degree.

 - How your personal and professional experiences have shaped your interest and ability to be successful in this challenging program.

 - How you intend to use the integrated supply management program experience to accomplish your personal and professional objectives.